sturoscy/django_starter_kit/README.md

 }</code></pre>

 #### Setting Up Your Rollbar Account
-- Contact us and we will give you access to Wharton's Rollbar account.
+- If you are part of CAOS or the Custom Applications team, contact us and we will give you access to Wharton's Rollbar account
+- If you are not a member of CAOS, you can create a free personal or team [rollbar account](https://rollbar.com/signup/)
 - From there, create your own project in the dashboard and set your token key in your settings dictionary configuration.

 #### Custom Rollbar Handling
 You can also set Rollbar error reporting manually, by adding functions like this to your code:

-    rollbar.report_message('Got an IOError in the main loop', 'warning')
+    rollbar.report_message('Got an IOError in the main loop', 'warning', request)

-See Rollbar documentation for more examples and helpful tips.
+See [Rollbar documentation](https://rollbar.com/docs/notifier/pyrollbar/) for more examples and helpful tips.

 ### Django Base Theme

 #### Overview ####
 Django Base Theme is a responsive front-end boilerplate designed for Wharton apps that includes helpful plugins, components and standards.
 DBT's installation and use is already documented here: [https://github.com/wharton/django-base-theme](https://github.com/wharton/django-base-theme)

 ### Selenium and Unit Testing